Mitigating Perception Bias: A Training-Free Approach to Enhance LMM for Image Quality Assessment: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} We evaluate our method on six publicly available datasets: LIVE Challenge~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{koniq10k}, AGIQA-3k~\cite{10262331}, KADID-10k~\cite{kadid10k}, SPAQ~\cite{fang2020cvpr} and SIQAD~\cite{yang2015perceptual}.
+\textbf{Datasets.} We evaluate our method on five publicly available datasets: LIVE Challenge~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{koniq10k}, AGIQA-3k~\cite{10262331}, KADID-10k~\cite{kadid10k}, and SPAQ~\cite{fang2020cvpr}.
 The KonIQ-10k, SPAQ, and LIVE Challenge datasets are in-the-wild image collections, featuring authentic distortions.
 KonIQ-10k and SPAQ datasets each contain over 10,000 images and the SPAQ dataset is specifically designed to assess the quality of images captured by smartphones.
 The KADID-10k dataset comprises 10,125 images with various systematic distortions.
-The AGIQA-3k dataset includes 2,900 images focused on AI-generated image quality assessment.
-The SIQAD dataset is constructed for screen content image (SCI) quality assessment and a total of 980 distorted SCIs are involved.\\
+The AGIQA-3k dataset includes 2,900 images focused on AI-generated image quality assessment. \\

 \textbf{Comparison Methods.} We denote our method as ``Q-Debias" and compare its performance against both training-free (opinion-unaware) and training-based methods across multiple datasets.
-The training-free methods include BLINDS-II~\cite{moorthy2010two}, QAC~\cite{xue2013learning}, BRISQUE~\cite{mittal2012no}, NIQE~\cite{mittal2012making}, ILNIQE~\cite{zhang2015feature}, NPQI~\cite{liu2020blind}, ContentSep~\cite{babu2023no}, CLIP-IQA~\cite{wang2023exploring}, MDFS~\cite{ni2024opinion}, and Q-Bench~\cite{wu2023qbench}.
+The training-free methods include BLINDS-II~\cite{moorthy2010two}, BRISQUE~\cite{mittal2012no}, NIQE~\cite{mittal2012making}, NPQI~\cite{liu2020blind}, ContentSep~\cite{babu2023no}, CLIP-IQA~\cite{wang2023exploring}, MDFS~\cite{ni2024opinion}, and Q-Bench~\cite{wu2023qbench}.
 In particular, Q-Bench refers to using the same LMM (mPLUG-Owl3) with our method, while applying the query prompt from Q-Bench.
 For the training-based methods, we adopt models trained on the large-scale KonIQ-10k dataset for comparison, including ARNIQA~\cite{agnolucci2024arniqa}, TReS~\cite{golestaneh2021no}, and MUSIQ~\cite{ke2021musiq}.
 We list their performance in cross-dataset settings to verify their generalization capability.
 The Pearson Linear Correlation Coefficient (PLCC) and the Spearman Rank-Order Correlation Coefficient (SRCC) are used as metrics to assess the linearity and monotonicity of our quality predictions.\\